Iron-Notes/iron-notes-mvp/README.md

 - MongoDB
 - Cloudinary (for image uploads)

+## Instructions

+- Install dependencies: npm install
+- Enviroment variables: you need to add a .env file.
+Inside this file you have to  add 5 variables.
+  - PORT a valid port number you can use to connect locally ex.
+PORT=3000
+  - SESSION_SECRET is a string used to compute the hash, ex.
+SESSION_SECRET=whateveryoulike
+  - CLOUDINARY_NAME, CLOUDINARY_KEY, CLOUDINARY_SECRET.
+You have to create an account on https://cloudinary.com/ and follow the instructions inside.
+- Finally you can run the app with: npm run dev

 ## Code Structure

 The main logic of the app can be found in the `notes.routes.js` file.
 It contains the following routes: